auth0/auth0.js/README.md

   });
 ~~~

-Or just parse the hash _(if loginOption.scope is not 'openid profile' the profile will only contain the user_id)_:
+Or just parse the hash (if loginOption.scope is not `openid profile`, then the profile will only contains the `user_id`):

 ~~~js
   $(function () {